nil1143/spotify-mern/README.md

 ### Manual Testing
 - I have tested that this page works in different web browsers.
 - I have tested that the project is responsive and works with different device sizes.
-It looks good and functions as normal.
+Looks good and functions as usual.
 - I have tested all links, internal and external.
 They go to the correct destination and open in the correct way.
 - I have tested that all text and fonts are readable and easy to understand.
 - I have tested that the correct data is passed when the forms are submitted.